A civic-technology company building the infrastructure citizens deserve.

 RumoAve is building the connective tissue between government and the governed.
 We ship software that makes legislation legible, representation accountable, and civic participation a daily habit rather than a quadrennial event.

-Our first product, Civlio, is already in development.
+Our first product, Civly, is in development.
+Our column, Dispatches, runs below.

 Knowing what government does is not enough.
 We design tools that turn attention into action — a signed petition, a called representative, a vote cast with understanding.